crownedgrouse/swab/README.md

 * catch data that becomes the new current buffer.
 * match data and return the current buffer or otherwise continue next directives, if any.
 * store a buffer queue and maybe use it later to compose another buffer for instance, by merging or concatenating.
-* do diverse specialized (or custom) actions.
+* do variouz specialized (or custom) actions.
 (Pull requests welcome !).

 swab give the possibility to debug all or part of the directive chain, to do hexdump *à la* `od` and also ASN1 pretty printing *à la* `openssl asn1parse`.

 swab offer a very easy way to chain directives as you would do by chaining commands with pipes in a shell.

-Each step can modify the input buffer that becomes a new current buffer, and so on.
+Jb Each step can modify the input buffer that becomes a new current buffer, and so on.

 ## Documentation ##